 When asked how the team plan to use the prize, Jonty said: “We’ve grown very quickly so our focus over the last 18 months has been on winning new business and recruiting and growing.
 We’ve gone from being two people to being a team of 10 and we want to learn how best to manage the legal side of our growing business.

 “One of the reasons we came to the Leeds Digital Hub was to have a wider network and we see working with Lupton Fawcett as an extension of this and what we’ve been trying to achieve.”

-FluidIT has been based in the Leeds Digital Hub now since summer 2017.
+FluidIT were based in the Leeds Digital Hub from summer 2017 and moved out in 2019 after outgrowing the space.
 Speaking about the experience, Jonty said: “We’ve already worked with James Harrison of Truly Creative, who is a former winner of this award, to do our branding for us, Craig Duerden of Rocknine Creative, to help us deliver our website, and we’ve partnered on a project with Sparta Global, who were previously in the Hub.”

 Waleed added: “That is three examples of how, in a relatively short period of time, we’ve already collaborated with co-worker companies in the Hub.”

 Speaking about the company’s plans for the coming year, Jonty said: “Over the next year, we would like to double in size, up to about 20 permanent employees.
 We would like to win more clients and business and, one of the key things we want to do, is focus on growing our own culture.
 One of the big attractions of the company is we’ve got a very inclusive structure in terms of our management approach – all of our employees have an equal voice in how the company is run and what we’re doing.
 We want to find more time to spend in growing that and making sure that we are practising what we preach.
 The culture is what attracted us all to working here in the first place and we need to protect that as we grow.”